manhowong/CS-lectures/Human-Computer-Interaction/L2-1-Intro-to-Principles.md

 - we need to understand the user's thoughts and feeling
 - Interface must:
     - fit with knowledge (leveraging existing knowledge, helping users learn new knowledge)
-- Evaluated by qualitative studies:
+- Evaluated by qualitative studies ('What does the user want/what are they thinking?'):
     - usually done in lab settings (ex situ)
     - e.g. task analysis, cognitive walkthrough, etc.